The evolution of computing is vastly more rapid and better

 We've come a long way, baby!

 What is amazing is that the evolution of the “virtual” world occurred so rapidly.
 Modern high-tech human societies are the result of more than 13 billion years of step by step evolution from the first atoms.
-Yet a mere 70 years after the first true digital computer, humans are beginning to be influenced as much by bits as by atoms.
+Yet 70-some years after the first true digital computer, humans are beginning to be influenced as much by bits as by atoms.
 The evolution of life and the evolution of computing are merging, bringing the complexity of both realms together in completely unforeseeable ways.